This page provides information on:

 New report on price forecasting methodology released

-ERS has released a new report, How USDA Forecasts Retail Food Price Inflation, which provides a detailed outline of ERS's forecasting methodology, along with measures to test the precision of the estimates (May 2015).
+is a new ERS report which provides a detailed outline of ERS's forecasting methodology, along with measures to test the precision of the estimates (May 2015).

 The Consumer Price Index (CPI) is the most publicized and widely used measure of the general level of prices in the U.S. economy.
 The CPI is a composite measure of the level of average prices paid by urban consumers for a defined market basket of goods and services, including food.
 Changes in the CPI are widely used to measure inflation (changes in the general price level) in the U.S. economy.